About Us | Chapters | Advertising

 Q. Videoconferencing Supervision: Are Registered Associates working in Non-Exempt settings able to receive videoconferencing supervision?

 A. Yes.
 On May 6, 2020, the Department of Consumer Affairs issued a waiver permitting all Registered Associates, regardless of the setting in which they are working, to obtain supervision via two-way, real-time videoconferencing.
 This waiver does not permit telephonic supervision of any pre-licensee under any circumstances.
-The waiver terminates 60 days from May 6, 2020, unless extended.
+The original waiver has been extended to now expire on September 3, 2020.
 For more information see the BBS FAQ regarding this waiver.

 Q. If I am counting my hours under Option 2, can I count telehealth sessions as “in-person” sessions rather than “telehealth counseling”?